Practice cloud race: 2016 form book

 Gbooks - reigning champion

-Other stables are making so much noise at the moment that it’s easy to overlook Gbooks, which has been running this course with a full suite of practice tools for a good three years.
-While Gbooks has been out on its own for most of that time, the race is going to become a lot more intense.
+Other stables are making so much noise at the moment that it’s easy to overlook Gbooks, which has been running this course with a of practice tools for a good three years.
+Gbooks has been out on its own for most of that time, but the race is going to become a lot more intense.
 It includes tax preparation, time and fees, a prospect list and a new “tax locker” for transferring and authorising documents.
 (Ed's note: Gbooks does have an accounts production capability, contrary to a suggestion in an earlier version of this article.
 See comment below and apologies for the oversight).

 Capium - the young pretender

 Hot on the heels of Gbooks comes Capium, another suite from a small accountancy practice that decided to enter the software stakes.
 It’s taken Capium a few years to put the product through its paces, but with a full set of modules available online (tax, bookkeeping, accounts production, CRM and document portal) it now looks ready to enter the paddock and take on the wider market.

 Among the big players IRIS set the early pace for the cloud transition, but seemed to lose momentum after it acquired the KashFlow bookkeeping system in 2013 The company has been undergoing a permanent overhaul since and found it heavy going to push the cloud agenda forward while sustaining the momentum behind its existing integrated on-premise Practice Management suite.
 IRIS almost has an end-to-end practice solution in place with its IRIS Open platform, but is still missing a cloud accounts production system to close the loop.
 Rumours point to a big announcement later in the spring, setting up the possibility of a photo finish with Sage at the Accountex event in May.